22r01a6672/Pretrained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 # Pre-trained Image Classifier for Dog Breed Identification
-<br>This repository contains a pre-trained image classifier developed using Python to identify dog breeds.
+This repository contains a pre-trained image classifier developed using Python to identify dog breeds.
 The classifier utilizes three well-known Convolutional Neural Network (CNN) architectures: AlexNet, VGG, and ResNet.
 Each of these architectures is leveraged to classify images into different dog breeds, as well as determine whether an image contains a dog.<br><br>

 ## Overview
 This project is designed to identify different dog breeds from images and check if an image contains a dog.
 It includes the following features: